ossianbroman/MSc-Dissertation/README.md

 # MSc-Dissertation
-University of St Andrews Dissertation project with Irithmcis
+University of St Andrews Dissertation project

 Welcome to the reporitory!